Odyssey Fine Arts Festival

 How do I register?

 As part of the Odyssey registration process, students select buckets, rather than individual class offerings.
-These buckets include a group of similar classes for specific art form and group together performance/presentations or hands-on experiences.
+These buckets include a group of similar classes for specific art forms, and grouping together performance/presentations or hands-on experiences.
 Registering for buckets will increase the likelihood that students are placed in an Odyssey class of interests, while also ensuring every student experiences a wider range of Odyssey offerings.
 When registering, students need to select 12 buckets that include four performance/presentations and eight participation buckets.

 Unlike requesting classes during the school year, the scheduling of Odyssey classes is made after the program of artists, classes, and performances has been developed.
 As a result, students’ class requests serve more as a guide for scheduling.
 The registration committee will fill your two-day schedule appropriately.
 If a student is the adventurous type, and would rather live with the element of surprise, we will be happy to assign classes for the student at random, simply check the box that asks for classes to be assigned randomly.